sinmark/simple-3d-viewer/README.md

 ## Getting Started

-This section is about building the viewer.
+This section will show you how to build the viewer.

 ### Prerequisites